Characters of the Marvel Cinematic Universe: M–Z: Nikki Ramos

+Piotr Rasputin / Colossus

+Piotr Rasputin (voiced by Stefan Kapičić), also known as Colossus, is a member of the X-Men from Earth-10005 who has the mutant ability to transform his body into organic steel.

+As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
+Kapičić reprises his role from the 20th Century Fox films Deadpool and Deadpool 2.

 Razor Fist

 Razor Fist (portrayed by Florian Munteanu) is a high-ranking Ten Rings agent with a steel blade for a hand.
 He is sent by Wenwu to take Shang-Chi's pendant.
 Then he engages Shang-Chi when the Ten Rings target Xialing's pendant until Wenwu breaks up the resulting conflict.
 Razor Fist later accompanies him and Ten Rings on the assault on Ta Lo.
 When the Dweller-in-Darkness escapes his seal, Razor Fist orders the Ten Rings into working with the Ta Lo villagers to help battle the Dweller and his minions as he replaces his blade with one made of dragon scales.
 When Xialing takes over the Ten Rings and restructures it, Razor Fist retains his old position.